rahuldave/stories/content/distributions.md

 16. Permalink to thread here: <https://stories.univ.ai/distributions/>!
-And if you would like to learn Data Science and AI, check out our programs at <https://univ.ai/programs/>, and the thread <https://twitter.com/rahuldave/status/1424793241019428864> (discounts inside).
+If you'd like to learn Data Science and AI, you might want to check out our programs at <https://univ.ai/programs/>, and the thread <https://twitter.com/rahuldave/status/1424793241019428864> (discounts inside).

 ![](/distributions/16.png)